Carrots are an affordable, nutrient-dense vegetable can help improve blood pressure, lower cholesterol, and improve eye health..

 Although carrots are quite starchy and contain some carbs, you can eat them on a low-carb diet without being kicked out of ketosis.

-To implement carrots into your diet, consider making carrot cake cookies, roasted carrots or French fry carrots since it’s tasty and easy to make.
+To implement carrots into your diet, consider making carrot cake cookies, roasted carrots or French fry carrots since they’re tasty and easy to make.
 Try low-carb veggies like broccoli, cauliflower, or celery if you feel like swapping carrots out for something else.